|

 Feather”, which you ignore.
 Go straight ahead from the gateway along a

+broad bridleway marked with a red arrow.
 You arrive at a National Trust black on

 silver sign for Inglewidden and Devils Frying Pan to the right plus a